CATAFALQUE: Carl Jung and the end of humanity

 PETER KINGSLEY is internationally recognized for his groundbreaking work on the origins of western spirituality, philosophy and culture.
 Through his writings as well as lectures he speaks straight to the heart and has helped to transform many people’s understanding not only of the past, but of who they are.

-He is the author of five books which together have exerted the profoundest and most far-reaching influence outside as well as inside academia.
+He is the author of six books which together have exerted the profoundest and most far-reaching influence outside as well as inside academia.
 For years he has lectured very widely—speaking to Native American elders and psychologists, professional scholars and followers of different spiritual traditions, healers and medical practitioners as well as people who very simply are aware of the need to wake up to a reality greater than the one we are used to.
-Peter’s latest book on Carl Jung brings his work full circle, connecting his researches into the distant past with the crisis of the modern world.

 After receiving the degree of Master of Letters from King’s College Cambridge in 1977, Peter Kingsley was awarded a PhD by the University of London.
 He has worked together with many of the most prominent figures in the fields of classics and anthropology, philosophy and religious studies, ancient civilizations and the history of both healing and science.
 He is the recipient of numerous academic awards and holds honorary professorships or fellowships at universities in Canada, the United Kingdom and United States.